brogleyr/summon-website/src/content/notebook.md

 ### First Off...

 Hello.
 Welcome to the notebook.
-I intend to records status and development of my craft here.
+I intend to record the status and development of my craft here.

 ### On the creation of new pages

 Crafting a website from scratch has proven arduous.
 I've thus written a script that will create a new page for the website in one command, wholly formed.

 I wrote my script in Python using the Beautiful Soup library, which allows me to easily reference and modify the contents of html trees.
-I constructed a template html for a simple webpage that references a markdown file for it's content (like this one).
-The python script opens the template, replaces a few values based on the name of the page, and creates a new html file.
+The python script opens an html template, replaces a few values based on the name of the page, and creates a new html file.

 - [The Script](http://summon.website/new_markdown_page.py)
 - [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/#)